 There are two metrics to measure creditworthiness – the first is the personal credit score, and the second is the business credit rank.

-Credit report by credit bureaus such as CIBIL is like report card that indicates the financial health of a business and helps lending firms decide whether to extend credit to the enterprise or not.
+Credit report by credit bureaus, such as CIBIL is like a report card that indicates the financial health of a business and helps lending firms decide whether to extend credit to the enterprise or not.

 The rate at which debt is accruing, or the amount and length of recent loans taken out, is another crucial consideration.